nicholas-long/blog/content/posts/script-to-optimize-alphanumeric-base64-for-reverse-shell-payloads.md

 +++

 # Description of the Problem
-when trying a reverse shell payload, you want to remove as many variables as possible. often it must be injected in the middle of a series of broken quotes or special characters. it would be beneficial to remove as many special characters as possible.
+When trying a reverse shell payload, you want to remove as many variables as possible.
+Often it must be injected in the middle of a series of broken quotes or special characters.
+It would be beneficial to remove as many special characters as possible.

-base64 consists of an alphabet of uppercase, lowercase, numbers, and special symbols like plus signs. these speical characters have meaning in web payloads, where form encoding or json special characters may mean you have to alter your payload to work properly in the context where you paste it.
+Base64 consists of an alphabet of uppercase, lowercase, numbers, and special symbols like plus signs.
+These speical characters have meaning in web payloads, where form encoding or json special characters may mean you have to alter your payload to work properly in the context where you paste it.

 - example reverse shell payload for testing in a docker that generates plus signs in its base64
 ```bash